A Rigorous and Self--Contained Proof of the Grover--Rudolph State Preparation Algorithm: Introduction

 The paper is organized as follows.
-Section~\ref{sec:prelim_main} fixes notation and collects the required preliminaries, including the dyadic partition formalism for probability masses, the embedding conventions for one-qubit gates, and the selective (pattern-controlled) gate construction used throughout; it also states the Grover--Rudolph state-preparation circuit and the main theorem.
+Section~\ref{sec:prelim_main} fixes notation and collects the required preliminaries, including the dyadic partition formalism for probability masses, the embedding conventions for one-qubit gates, and the selective pattern-controlled gate construction used throughout; it also states the Grover--Rudolph state-preparation circuit and the main theorem.
 Section~\ref{sec:proof_GR} contains the rigorous and self-contained correctness proof, centered on the trigonometric factorization of dyadic masses and the inductive amplitude formula that propagates across Grover--Rudolph stages.
-In Section~\ref{sec:numerics} we provide a worked example together with an idealized (noise-free) circuit-level verification of the construction.
-Finally, Section~\ref{sec:transpilation_triangulum} develops the active-register viewpoint and gives an explicit ancilla-free transpilation of each Grover--Rudolph stage into the elementary gate dictionary $\{\RY(\cdot),X,\CNOT(\cdot\to\cdot)\}$ via Gray-code ladder decompositions, including implementable pseudo-code and circuit diagrams.
+Section~\ref{sec:stability} proves the stability estimate for imperfect rotation angles and derives the finite-precision consequence for angle synthesis, thereby separating deterministic synthesis error from finite-shot sampling error.
+In Section~\ref{sec:numerics} we provide a worked example together with an idealized noise-free circuit-level verification of the construction, as well as a systematic sensitivity analysis of the total-variation error as a function of angle-quantization precision and number of measurement shots.
+Finally, Section~\ref{sec:transpilation_triangulum} develops the active-register viewpoint and gives an explicit ancilla-free transpilation of each Grover--Rudolph stage into the elementary gate dictionary \(\{\RY(\cdot),X,\CNOT(\cdot\to\cdot)\}\) via Gray-code ladder decompositions, including implementable pseudo-code and circuit diagrams.